Using Home Equity for Retirement

 As exciting of a time as retirement can be, it can also be a source of anxiety for many.
 And whether you haven’t been able to plan for retirement the way you intended or you’re still looking for additional freedom during this time, your home equity helps you ease some of these anxieties.
 Your options for accessing this equity are also in no short supply, meaning there are countless ways to accomplish your goals.

 With that said, most homeowners probably don’t want to spend their retirement thinking about monthly payments and fluctuating interest rates.
-That’s why Truehold’s sale-leaseback offers the benefits of home equity without these downsides.
+That’s why Truehold’s sell and stay transaction offers the benefits of home equity without these downsides.
 Unsure about moving after retirement?
-Fortunately, when you sell your home to Truehold, you get your home equity without having to move out, without the stress of monthly loan payments, and without paying thousands in interest.
+Fortunately, when you sell your home, you get your equity without having to move out, without the stress of monthly loan payments, and without paying thousands in interest.
 You simply continue to live in your home as a renter, use your equity how you please, and enjoy the retirement you’ve always dreamt of.

-Want to learn more about how Truehold’s sale-leaseback can help you secure your retirement?
-Chat with a trusted Advisor and get your equity offer in 48 hours.
+Want to learn more about how Truehold’s sell and stay transaction can help you secure your retirement?
+Chat with a representative today.

 Sources: